lee2sman/dotfiles/README.md

 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.

 ## Neovim
-I've switched to Neovim from Vim for text editing/coding/etc which I use like an IDE.
-Instead of a .vimrc I have an init.vim file.
-It needs to be placed in ~/.config/nvim .
+Instead of vim's vimrc I have an init.vim file at ~/.config/nvim .
 I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
 I set neovim (nvim) as the $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.
 My init.vim is fully commented, so you can look at the details there.

-I never learned tmux terminal multiplexer or properly managing buffers in Vim/Neovim.
-Instead I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
+Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
 You can take a look at my init.vim file for this.

 I type in Dvorak on my computer and I've found Dvorak is fine for Vim without any need for remapping keys.
-Have used this setup for years; no complaints.
+Have used this setup for 5 years; no complaints.

 Plug-ins
 - [Goyo](https://github.com/junegunn/goyo.vim) - minimalist writing app. ```:Goyo``` to toggle it on/off.